 The new flexible circuit board feeds the correct voltage and ground to the speedometer connections identified by red and green arrows. (prior photograph) No modifications are necessary there.
 The modifications necessary will apply 12 volts from the switched on number 2 position of the ignition switch to the positive (+) connection of the pulse generator, and connect the pulse signals from the other connection of the pulse generator to the new (vacant) connection in the flexible circuit board.

 The first step was to activate the empty slot in the existing wiring harness plug.
-I sourced a connection from a spare plug, soldered a wire to it and inserted it in my existing harness connector (red arrow).
+I sourced a connection from a spare plug, soldered a wire to it and inserted it in my existing harness connector (yellow arrow photographs below).
 This new connection connects the bottom connection of the electronic speedometer to the signal wire from the pulse generator.

 The next step was to provide 12 volts "ignition on" switched power to the positive (+) connection of the pulse generator.
-I identified the wire I needed (number 3 position on the small harness plug) and soldered a bridged connection. (red arrow)
+I identified the wire I needed (number 3 position on the small harness plug) and soldered a bridged connection. (red arrow photograph below).

 These are the two wires that will be routed to the pulse generator.
 Note that you could just attach these wires to the appropriate connections on the back of the speedometer, but it would not look right.

 Tape and wrap all wires behind the dashboard.
-Note taped wires that will go to the pulse generator (red arrow)
+Note taped wires that will go to the pulse generator (green arrow)

 Install new dashboard.
 Although not functionally necessary, I used the new tachometer to match the new speedometer.